uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

             <li>Do label the fields clearly.
 Some countries use a day/month/year format and it’s important that date and month are clearly distinguished to ensure correct date entry.</li>
             <li>Do limit individual field character length.</li>
             <li>Do provide examples.
 Make sure hint text with representative examples are displayed.</li>
             <li>Do consider your data requirements.
-Use both client side and server side validation to support properly formatted dates if possible.
+Use both client-side and server-side validation to support properly formatted dates if possible.
 If you are unable to parse month or date without two digits,  provide examples that reflect a leading zero and use clear validation messaging if a single digit only is entered.</li>
             <li>Do consider requiring a four-digit year to avoid potential confusion.</li>
           </ul>
         </div>